omf2097/openomf/README.md

 Dependencies
 ---------------

 CMake is required for building this package.
+LibPNG is required for importing and exporting image data.
+Compiling should be possible with any C99 capable C compiler (GCC and CLANG tested).

 Some common package manager commands for receiving the dependencies:

 Debian:
 ```
-apt-get install cmake
+apt-get install cmake libpng-dev
 ```

 Compiling